Novi Zagreb

 Novi Zagreb (lit.
 'New Zagreb') is the part of the city of Zagreb located south of the Sava river.
-Novi Zagreb forms a distinct whole because it is separated from the northern part of the city both by the river and by the levees around Sava.
-At the same time, it is divided on urban and rural parts.
+Novi Zagreb forms a distinct whole because it is separated from the northern part of the city both by the river and by the levees around Sava, esp. those built in 1979, following the 1964 flood.
+At the same time, the name usually refers to urban parts, while there are also older rural settlements south of the Sava that are administered as part of Novi Zagreb.

 It is mostly residential, consisting of blocks of flats and tower blocks that were built during the Socialist era (1945–1990).
 Although it is not as prestigious as downtown Zagreb, it has been praised for its good road network, public transportation connections and abundance of parks.

-By 2009, administrative division it is divided into three administrative city districts ("četvrti"): Novi Zagreb - istok (East Novi Zagreb), Novi Zagreb - zapad (West Novi Zagreb) and Brezovica.
+Since 2009, Novi Zagreb is divided into three administrative city districts ("četvrti"): Novi Zagreb - istok (East Novi Zagreb), Novi Zagreb - zapad (West Novi Zagreb) and Brezovica.

 Expansion of Novi Zagreb was started by the Zagreb mayor Većeslav Holjevac, when he moved the Zagreb Fair from the downtown Savska Road to the southern bank of the Sava river in 1953.
 In 1957, first plans for developing Novi Zagreb were introduced, depicting what would later be known as Savski Gaj.
 The first complete solution for habitation with public and commercial contents was made for the neighborhood Trnsko by urbanists Zdenko Kolacio, Mirko Maretić and Josip Uhlik with horticulturist Mira Wenzler-Halambek in 1959–60.
-It was followed by plans for neighborhood Zapruđe in 1962–1963, also made by Josip Uhlik.
+It was followed by plans for the neighborhood Zapruđe in 1962–1963, also made by Josip Uhlik.